Categories

 One of the most effective ways to sew sustainably is by upcycling.
 Instead of buying new fabric, why not repurpose old clothes, bed sheets, or charity shop finds?
 Vintage fabrics can give your projects a unique flair, and you’ll reduce textile waste by breathing new life into otherwise discarded items.
 Jeans can become stylish bags, and old curtains can transform into a chic summer dress—your creativity is the only limit!

 We’ve all been guilty of buying too much fabric because we “might need it later.”
 But over-purchasing leads to unnecessary waste.
 Before you head to the fabric shop, plan your projects and make a list of the exact materials you need.
 This way, you’re less likely to accumulate a pile of unused fabric that could eventually end up in landfill.
 Most patterns are fairly generous in the amount of fabric they instruct you to buy.
-With a little bit of experience you’ll be able to come up with alternative cutting layouts so you can buy less then the recommended amount.
-You can use Scrap fabric for smaller projects like patchwork, accessories, or even as stuffing for cushions.
+Cut out your pattern and do any adjustments BEFORE you go to buy your fabric.
+If you need to shorten your garment, that can save a surprisingly large amount of fabric.
+With a little bit of experience you’ll be able to come up with alternative cutting layouts so you can buy less than the recommended amount.
+You can use scrap fabric for smaller projects like patchwork, accessories, or even as stuffing for cushions.

 Sewing sustainably isn’t just about the fabric; it’s also about the tools you use.
 Consider switching to biodegradable or recycled materials for your tools.
 Wooden or bamboo sewing needles and buttons, thread made from recycled plastic bottles, and metal pins are all great eco-friendly alternatives.
 It’s worth noting, however, that wooden and bamboo needles are primarily used for hand embroidery, knitting, and crochet projects, as they tend to be thicker and work well with yarns.
-For finer sewing, metal needles are still the only option due to their precision.
+For finer sewing, metal needles are still the only option due to their precision but can be recycled.

 Opt for reusable metal bobbins instead of plastic ones (check your sewing machine requirements first).
 You’ll probably only need around 12-20 bobbins.
 There’s no need to wind a bobbin full of every thread colour you own then store them together with those little clips (more unnecessary plastic).
 You can wind a bobbin with the thread you’re going to need for your project, then re-fill that bobbin for the next project.